maestrosistema/GameBoy-Big-Overlay/README.md

 # Usage

 All buttons are self explanatory, there are Menu, Rewind (If enable in RA settings), Slow Motion and Fast Forward buttons.
-There is a hidden button between A and B that simulate a simultaneous A+B keypress.
+There is a hidden button between A and B to easily press both of them at the same time.
 Another hidden button for taking screenshots is in the center of the gameplay screen.

 # Donation